opengeospatial/CDBV2-2023-Summer-Workshop/VectorData.md

 > _Note:_  The CDB's levels must extend high enough to include this feature

-> **_Requirement:_**  IF a 3D model has more than one representation or level of detail in its appearance, each refinement of the model is placed at the CDB level of detail (or zoom level) at which the significant size of the geometric change from the coarser model is larger than the significant size of the level.
+> **_Requirement:_**  If a 3D model has more than one representation or level of detail in its appearance, each refinement of the model is placed at the CDB level of detail (or zoom level) at which the significant size of the geometric change from the coarser model is larger than the significant size of the level.

-> **_Requirement:_**  For a 2D geometric vector, the vector SHALL be simplified to reduce complexity at coarser CDB levels so that the change in the vector matches the significant size (or geometric error) of that level within the CDB.
+> **_Requirement:_**  For a 2D geometric vector, the vector SHALL be simplified to reduce complexity at coarser CDB levels so that the change in the vector from level to level matches the significant size (or geometric error) of that level within the CDB.

 ### What is Significant Size

+> TODO:  Define Significant Size

 ### How to Calculate Significant Size For a Feature